AdobeDocs/audience-manager.en/help/using/integration/gpt-aam-destination/gpt-aam-modify-api.md

 uuid: 0cd38f30-5d29-4511-a779-d32587f1dafb
 ---

-# Modify the GPT setTargeting API Call{#modify-the-gpt-settargeting-api-call}
+# Modify the GPT setTargeting API Call {#modify-the-gpt-settargeting-api-call}

-Add an if statement to check for Audience Manager cookies before calling the Google Publisher Tag .setTargeting method.
+Add an if statement to check for Audience Manager cookies before calling the Google Publisher Tag `.setTargeting` method.

- **Check for Audience Manager Cookies With an IF Statement**
+## Check for Audience Manager Cookies With an IF Statement

 The `.setTargeting` method gets data from the Audience Manager destination cookie and the unique user ID cookie ( `aam_uuid`).
 However, if `.setTargeting` gets invoked before [!UICONTROL DIL] writes these cookies, or the cookies are empty, you may see errors when the page loads.
 To help avoid this, wrap the `.setTargeting` method in an `if` statement that checks for these cookies.
 If they're not set, this statement prevents `.setTargeting` from calling the `AamGpt` function.

-**IF Statement Code Sample**
+### IF Statement Code Sample

 In this example, the Audience Manager destination cookie name is `Sample`.
 You set this name when you create the destination cookie in the Audience Manager UI. [!UICONTROL DIL] sets the `aam_uuid` cookie and the name cannot be changed.